Author: Ioannis Papadogiorgakis

 The Directorate General for Mobility and Transport (DG Move) of the European Commission announced a reinforced platform for dialogue and co-creation of actions to implement the 2021 EU Urban Mobility Framework.
 The Expert Group for Urban Mobility, released 17 new Reports on mobility and road safety, reaffirming the EU’s long-term strategic goal to achieve as close to zero deaths and zero serious injuries on the EU’s roads by 2050.
 The goal is stronger engagement by Member States and improved dialogue with cities, regions and stakeholders on all urban mobility issues.

-The European Road Safety Charter of the European Commission, has recently published a new Article, exploiting the latest statistics from across Europe for helmet use and seatbelt/child restraint systems, two of the most widespread safety equipment.
-Through this article, the Chapter increases the attention over the coming months to the use of safety equipment, hoping to achieve the EU’s objective of halving the number of road deaths by 2030.
-The data suggests that when cycling, helmet use reduces the risk of serious head injury by 60% and fatal head injury by 71%, also according to the WHO, wearing a quality motorbike helmet reduces the risk of death by over six times and the risk of brain injury by up to 74%.
+The European Road Safety Charter of the European Commission, has recently published a new Article focusing on helmet use and seatbelt/child restraint systems, aiming to increase the attention to theis use.
+Studies suggest that when cycling, helmet use reduces the risk of serious head injury by 60% and fatal head injury by 71%, also according to the WHO, wearing a quality motorbike helmet reduces the risk of death by over six times and the risk of brain injury by up to 74%.
 Wearing a seatbelt reduces the risk of death and injury by around 60% for drivers and 44% for rear-seat passengers.
 Correct use of a child restraint system reduces the risk of being killed or injured by around 55% to 60% compared with children who are not buckled up.

 The International Road Federation (IRF) is organizing the CulturalRoad Launch Workshop which will be held online, on 20 March 2025.
 This Workshop introduces the Horizon Europe CultoralRoad project’s methodologies, tools, and stakeholder engagement approach to advance the equitable deployment of Cooperative, Connected, and Automated Mobility (CCAM) services.
 The event also includes breakout discussions where participants will be invited to share their perspectives on challenges, societal acceptance, and expectations for CCAM deployment.